TheOdinProject/curriculum/new_org/ruby/advanced_building_blocks.md

     > end
     1 2 3 4 5 6 7 8 9 10 => nil

-**`while`** performs a similar function but in a much more compact way, by allowing you to specify the condition that must be true to keep looping, and you'll find yourself using it much more in your own code.
-It doesn't actually take a formal block of code, just runs everything until it reaches its `end`  Just remember to declare the variable(s) you'll be using (or they'll get reset with each iteration) and to increment at some point (or you'll get stuck in an infinite loop [use ctrl+c to break in Terminal]):
+`while` performs a similar function but in a much more compact way, by allowing you to specify the condition that must be true to keep looping, and you'll find yourself using it much more in your own code.
+It doesn't actually take a formal block of code, just runs everything until it reaches its `end`.

+Just remember to declare the variable(s) you'll be using (or they'll get reset with each iteration) and to increment at some point (or you'll get stuck in an infinite loop... use ctrl+c to break in Terminal):

     > i=1
     > while i < 5